engraving-challenges/main/5-editing-workflow.md

 Note that you don't have to exactly duplicate the layout of the original engraving.
-We only ask that your score has the same line breaks as the original, so that we would be able to make more meaningful comparisons.
+We only ask that your score has the same line breaks as the original, so that we would be able to make meaningful comparisons - feel free to adjust other elements according to your preferences.

 Please document your progress and experiences in [Markdown](miscellaneous.md#what-are-md-files)